Snodhill Castle: Royal Free Chapel

 The Royal Free Chapel of Snodhill is a historical and ecclesiastical oddity, being the only royal chapel built within a lordship castle (all other royal chapels are built within royal castles).
 It had chaplains personally appointed by the monarch from at least the 13th century through to the 16th century, and was still in use in 1597.
 Appointees included Robert Fayrfax, a composer employed by Henry VII.

 It was then demolished so comprehensively that even its site was lost for more than 400 years.

-However, in 2022, archaeologists working at the castle confirmed the location and survival of the chapel’s remains in the southeast corner of the castle’s main bailey, and an appeal has been launched to raise funds to restore the chapel and permit public access.
+However, in 2022, archaeologists working at the castle confirmed the location and survival of the chapel’s remains in the southeast corner of the castle’s main bailey, and an appeal was launched to raise funds to restore the chapel and permit public access, the Chapel is now fully excavated and on display to the public.

 Snodhill Court

-A substantial 17th-century stone manor house is located about 200 m to the west, and probably incorporates much stonework from the castle including some carved corbels at the main entrance and elsewhere, which matched carvings found in the castle excavations of 2021.
+A substantial 17th-century stone manor house is located about 200 m to the west, and probably incorporates much stonework from the castle including some carved corbels at the main entrance and elsewhere, which matched carvings found in the Royal Chapels excavations of 2022.